5 Major Types of Niigata Ramen

 5. Sanjo Curry Ramen (三条カレーラーメン)

-Sanjo Curry Ramen is a major type of Niigata Ramen that can be enjoyed in and around the city of Sanjo.
+Last, Sanjo Curry Ramen is a type of Niigata Ramen you can enjoy in and around Sanjo City.

-As its name indicates, this Niigata Ramen has a deep flavor of curry that comes from several kinds of spices, the savory umami of chicken, and rice powder used in the soup.
+As its name indicates, this ramen has a deep flavor of curry that comes from several spices, featuring the savory umami of chicken and rice powder used in the soup.

 Ryushouen (龍昇園)